LWilsonDev/beethoven-memory-game/README.md

 - [Javascript](https://www.javascript.com/)
 - [SASS](https://sass-lang.com/)
     - I wanted to use SCSS to create the CSS.
 I like the use of variables and mixins and it was something I wanted to practice and gain more experience with.
-I used [Cloud9](https://c9.io/) to compile the CSS file.
 - [Animate.scss](http://geoffgraham.me/animate-scss/)
     - I used this adaptation of the [Animate.css](https://daneden.github.io/animate.css/) library of animations.
 I wanted to use SCSS so this was a perfect solution.
 I used the library animations as it was quicker and easier than writing my own, and I felt the results were better.
 I used three of the animations from the library - 'bounceIn' and 'bounceOut' for the 'win' pop-out, and 'Tada' for the matched pairs.
 - I used Git and [Github](https://github.com/) for version control